parit2015/Machine-Learning/Logistic-regression/README.md

 The specific requirememnt of outcome as categorical value made to use *a step function* kind of probabilistic model.
 Following this, a similar function called *sigmoid* to be used here as a smoothened step funtion.

->>Sigmoid is balanced a 0, sigmoid reaches to 1 as we increase the value, and touches 0 as we decrease the value from 0.
-Hence it is very *easy to classify*, for sigmoid function value of *>0.5 will classify as 1*, else 0 otherwise.
+>>Sigmoid is balanced at 0, sigmoid reaches to 1 as we increase the input value, and touches 0 as we decrease the value from 0.
+Hence it is very *easy to classify*, i.e for sigmoid function value of *>0.5 will be classified as 1*, else 0 otherwise.

-Now for giving input to sigmoid funtion, we need *an optimization algorithm*, that will give best fit points for the designated training vector.
+Now for giving input to sigmoid funtion, we need *an optimization algorithm*, that gives best-fit points for the designated training vector.
 Here we use *Gradient Ascent* for finding out the weights for the training data, and update it as we move forward to our target.

 **Note:-**
-*Stochastic gradient ascent algorithm* must be applied for better optimization in terms of doing matrics multiplication.
+*Stochastic gradient ascent algorithm* must be applied for better optimization in terms of reducing number of matrics multiplication operations.

 ## Run in Python interactive shell
     >>> import logRegres